green-fox-academy/autumn-coding-camp-2019/README.md

-# Summer Camp 2018
+# Winter Coding Camp 2019

 ## Requirements

-You will need the following software installed on your computer for the Summer Camp.
+You will need the following software installed on your computer for the Winter Coding Camp.
 Please install these before arriving.

 - Visual Studio Code
 - Google Chrome